testing-library/which-query/README.md

 ## This solution

 This chrome extension aims to enable developers to find a better query when writing tests.
-Right click on an element on any web page and it will allow you to find the suggested query for any testing-library environment that supports the dom.
+Right click on an element on any web page and it will copy the best possible query for that element into your clipboard.
+Then simply paste into your test code.

 ## Table of Contents